 - Financial Abuse: Financial abuse is when an individual is made financially dependent on their partner.
 A perpetrator of financial abuse takes full control of all the finances, spending and decisions about money so the victim is financially dependent.
 Also denying access to money, including the individual’s own, forcing the individual to live on inadequate resources and demanding the individual accounts for every cent spent are all forms of financial abuse.
 This type of abuse is often a contributing factor for women becoming ‘trapped’ in violent relationships.

 - Spiritual Abuse: Spiritual abuse is a form of abuse which undermines an individual’s sense of identity through criticism of spiritual beliefs, quoting religious texts to justify abusive behaviour and denying an individual freedom to speak their own language and practice their own culture.

 - Neglect: Neglect is a form of abuse.
 Neglect occurs when adequate food, housing, clothing or medical care is not provided for example in childhood, or even older adulthood.
 Additionally, emotional neglect happens when support, love and attention are not provided.

-Dr Christopher and the team at Sex Life Therapy provide sex therapy and relationship therapy in East Melbourne and Frankston (Mornington Peninsula).
+Dr Christopher and the team at Sex Life Therapy provide sex therapy and relationship therapy in Collingwood and Frankston (Mornington Peninsula).
 Skype session for sex therapy are available for other areas in Victoria and Australia.
 If you would like an appointment with Dr Christopher or one of team at Sex Life Therapy, call (03) 9005 5213, or complete the online inquiry form.